autred/blog/_posts/2016-08-10-deployment.md

  * Instance groups also allow autoscaling based on CPU usage.
  * During off-peak hours, we might have only 5-8 instances running, whereas during peak hours, we might have around 15-20.
- * This elastic resizing saves money since we do not pay for infrastructure we are not actively using (instances are billedper-minute).
+ * This elastic resizing saves money since we do not pay for infrastructure we are not actively using (instances are billed per minute).

 Deployment
 ----